alonitac/CourseOnboardingUPES/README.md

 To install Ubuntu along with your existed Windows:
 https://www.freecodecamp.org/news/how-to-dual-boot-windows-10-and-ubuntu-linux-dual-booting-tutorial/

 ## Tools

-Since all sessions contain hands-on exercises, we recommend that you'll install and use all the below tools on the installed Linux distributions.
+We recommend that you'll install and use all the below tools on your fresh installed Ubuntu.
 In case you decide to work on another operating system, we cannot provide too much support for these during class.

 - Git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git